metareflection/plti-class/schedule.md

 ### Tuesday, October 22

+Albert and Howard lead a session on algebraic effects.

+**TODO**: pick a paper of the day.

+### Thursday, October 24

-Daniel and Dashiell will lead a week on HoTT.
+Daniel and Dashiell lead a session on HoTT.

 **TODO**: pick some reading homework.
 Also provide extra resources.

-### Thursday, October 24

-HoTT continued.

 ## Week 9